digitalmovement/airbnb-analyzer/README.md

 - **Caching**: Intelligent caching prevents duplicate API calls
 - **Error Handling**: Graceful handling of API failures and missing data
 - **Security**: Input sanitization, nonce verification, capability checks

+## Render API Deployment

+This plugin can also use a deployed API on Render instead of running Python locally.
+See `RENDER_DEPLOYMENT_GUIDE.md` for complete instructions.

+### Quick Setup:
+1. Deploy `API.py` to Render (see `RENDER_DEPLOYMENT_GUIDE.md`)
+2. Update your WordPress plugin to call the Render API URL instead of running Python locally
+3. The API provides all pyairbnb functionality via HTTP endpoints

 ## Support